mackthompson16/Social-Platform/README.md

 - [ ] Implement "Invite Friend" option on Event Form
 - [ ] Add comprehensive error handling and logging
 - [ ] Migrate from SQLite to PostgreSQL for production

-## Contributing

-This is a personal portfolio project.
-Feel free to fork and build upon it!

-## License

-ISC